mathieuthollet/downloadable-product-pdf-flipbook-preview/README.md

 Prestashop 1.6 Module

-This module was not refused on Prestashop Addons Marketplace because it needs Imagemagick PHP extension to be Installed on the server, so I give it for free :)
+This module was refused on Prestashop Addons Marketplace because it needs Imagemagick PHP extension to be Installed on the server, so I give it for free :)

 ## Overview